 Beaufort County is warning residents that a company sending letters promising copies of property deeds is overcharging for the service.

-An outside firm called Record Transfer Service has mailed notices to some homes offering copies for property deeds for $83.
+Record Transfer Service of Washington, D.C., has mailed notices to some homes offering copies for property deeds for $83.
+The notices request a payment or response by a certain date, much like a utility or credit card bill.

-"To my knowledge there is nothing illegal about the deed processing notice that is being sent out right now, but we want to let our citizens know that for less than $5, in most cases, you can get a certified true copy of your deed from us if you need one," register of deeds Dale Butts said in a statement.
+"To my knowledge there is nothing illegal about the deed processing notice that is being sent out right now, but we want to let our citizens know that ... you can get a certified true copy of your deed from us if you need one," he said.